he-he-org/he-he-2/content/volunteer-articles/cheap-flights-to-nicaragua.md

 image: /uploads/1482111610.jpg
 topics: road
 places: nicaragua
+is_pinned: false
 is_hidden: false
 ---
 ![](/uploads/1482111610.jpg)

 The best time to buy tickets to Latin America is eighty days before the trip.
 The tickets are the most reasonably-priced as the cost is properly calculated, based on the demand.

 The ultimate bargain would be a red-eye flight on Wednesday, at 1 am (local time).
 The middle-of-the-week flights are generally cheaper as there are not much passengers travelling.